-If you are visiting the Ocotillo area or just passing by, both Fossil Canyon and Painted Gorge are worth visiting.
-Hiking or walking in these areas provides good views of the geological structures and allows you to fully enjoy the scenery.
-When were were there a Apache helicopter flow low over the area.
-Got this picture, alway have your camera ready we didn't hear it coming until it was about 200 yards away.
+If you're visiting the Ocotillo area or just passing by, both Fossil Canyon and Painted Gorge are worth visiting.
+Hiking, or just walking here, will give you great views of the geologic structures and allow you to fully enjoy the scenery.
+An Apache helicopter flew low over us the day we were there.
+We got this picture; that's a lesson to always have your camera ready – we didn't hear it coming until it was about 200 yards away.

-Here is a short video of the area that shows what you will see when visit.
+Here's a short video that shows what you can expect to see when you visit.

 Notes: The BLM manages Painted Gorge and has designated it a limited use area.
-However, some sections of the gorge are privately owned.
+Be aware though, that some sections of the gorge are privately owned.
 Both the Painted Gorge and Fossil Canyon areas are included in the BLM Access Guide #22.
 See Map.

 Ocotillo, California is a quaint little desert community located on Interstate 8 where S2 heads northward into the southern region of Anza-Borrego Desert State Park.
 From Ocotillo we took S2 north to Shell Canyon Road, which is a graded road, for approximately 3 miles.
 We continued on Shell Canyon Road until the graded road turned into a dirt road that led into Fossil Canyon (also known as Shell Canyon or Alverson Canyon).